-- Align the reward practices with the Bank's strategy & values so as to support the successful execution of the strategy in a risk aware manner. - Make transparent to all stakeholders SABB's compensation principles and processes. - Ensure internal equity of compensation. - Cost effective reward solutions. - Ensure certainty in reward processes. - Ensure delivery of high quality services to customers through ethical products. - Offer an attractive employee value proposition to attract, retain and motivate competent and committed employees so as to achieve our strategy of being the "Bank of Choice" by contributing to make SABB the Best Place to Work. - Ensure the financial sustainability of SABB. - Ensure that pay is determined by the value-adding performance of an individual employee.
+- Align the reward practices with the Bank's strategy & values so as to support the successful execution of the strategy in a risk aware manner.

+- Make transparent to all stakeholders SAB's compensation principles and processes.

+- Ensure internal equity of compensation.

+- Cost effective reward solutions.

+- Ensure certainty in reward processes.

+- Ensure delivery of high quality services to customers through ethical products. - Offer an attractive employee value proposition to attract, retain and motivate competent and committed employees so as to achieve our strategy of being the "Bank of Choice" by contributing to make SAB the Best Place to Work. - Ensure the financial sustainability of SAB. - Ensure that pay is determined by the value-adding performance of an individual employee.

 The remuneration policy is reviewed once a year at least by NRC or sooner in case required.
-The latest review took place in 15 December 2021 and as the legacy banks went through a merger, compensation policy was revisited accordingly to unify the entire practices of the combined bank for all employees' matters.

-In order to ensure that risk and compliance employees are remunerated independently of the businesses they oversee, the remuneration policy and internal rewards procedures states the segregation of the allocation of variable pay of all employees engaged in control functions from the overall bank and the size of that pool is not related to the short term profits of the bank.
+The latest review took place in 4 April 2023 In order to ensure that risk, legalcompliance, and Internal Audit, and Finance employees are remunerated independently of the businesses they oversee, the remuneration policy and internal rewards procedures states the segregation of the allocation of variable pay of all employees engaged in control functions from the overall bank and the size of that pool is not related to the short term profits of the bank.

 (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
-Including an overview of the key risks, their measurement and how these measures affect remuneration;
+Including an overview of the key risks, their measurement and how these measures affect remuneration